 This class hierarchy implements the model theoretical definition presented in the previous section.
-New atomic models must be incorporated into the class hierarchy as subclasses of the atomic model class.
-The hierarchical nature of the formalism made the implementation of the tool in an object-oriented language straightforward.
-We can see the tool as a modeling environment that complements the programming capabilities of $C{++}$
+New atomic models must be incorporated to the class hierarchy as subclasses of the Atomic Model class.
+The hierarchical nature of the formalism made the implementation of the tool in an Object-Oriented language is straightforward.
+We can see the tool as a modeling environment that complements the programming capabilities of C++.